connorguzi/ros2MaxonDriver/README.md

 ### Testing the Motors

-A provided Python script, `motor_test.py`, allows manual testing of the motors by entering position values via the terminal.
+A provided Python script, `motor_test.py`, allows manual testing of the motors by entering position and velocity values via the terminal.
 It publishes `MotorStates` messages to the `/maxon_bringup/set_all_states` topic.
+Currently you must give both a position and velocity command in the format: position, velocity.
+Only the position is used when in position control and only velocity is used when in velocity control.

 To run the test: